ANQIFENG/RATNUS/README.md

 ## Details :brain:

 First, we process and calculate multi-modality images from raw MPRAGE, FGATIR, and diffusion images.
 These multi-modality images include processed MPRAGE, processed FGATIR, T1/PD maps, Multi-TI images, and diffusion-derived features.
-These images are used because they provide excellent contrast within the thalamus.
 Next, we combine these images as inputs for segmentation, enabling rapid and accurate segmentation of 13 thalamic nuclei.